-Democritus (5th to 4th century BCE), ancient atomist, younger contemporary of Socrates.
+Democritus (5th to 4th century BCE), founder (with Leucippus) of atomism, younger contemporary of Socrates.

 Epicurus (4th to 3rd century BCE), atomist, founder of Epicureanism. thinking of, when we talk about determinism, is in Epicurus, if only for Epicurus to reject it without much of an argument.
 Epicurus is concerned that the kind of atomism introduced by Democritus, and espoused by himself, might be misunderstood as entailing a view according to which everything which happens, including what we do, is predetermined by an endless chain of antecedent causes.
 If this were true, nothing that we do would in any substantial sense depend on us.
 For the conditions from which it would ineluctably follow that one day you would exist, that you would be this sort of person with those beliefs and those desires, and that in a certain situation you would respond to this situation in this way, would already be there all along.
 These conditions would have come about without any thought of you, without any regard to you or your life, and you certainly would have had no active part in bringing them about.
 So your action would just be a part of how the world ineluctably unfolds from antecedent conditions which have predetermined you action long before you existed.

-We might think that "physical determinism" is part of ancient atomism, that this atomism was thought to be a threat to freedom, and that therefore the notion of free will arises against the background of an understanding of the world that is not all that different from ours.
+We might think that "physical determinism" is part of Democritus' atomism, that this atomism was thought to be a threat to freedom, and that therefore the notion of free will arises against an understanding of the world that is not all that different from ours.

 This critical reaction began to disintegrate around 100 BCE as non-skeptical forms of Platonism underwent a resurgence and eventually gave rise to Christianity.
 This disintegration marks the end of the Period of Schools.